 - performs other related duties as assigned.

 CREDENTIALS TO BE VERIFIED BY PLACEMENT OFFICER

-- Master’s degree may be substituted for one (1) year specialized work experience
+NOTE: Master’s Degree in an area consistent with the duties of the position may be substituted for one (1) year of work experience.

 Knowledge, Skills and Abilities (KSAs)